-(1) A variety denomination is misleading and therefore not registrable if there is a risk of it conveying a wrong impression as to the identity of the breeder.
+(1) A variety denomination is liable to mislead and therefore not suitable if there is a risk of it conveying a wrong impression as to the identity of the breeder.

-Examples: See the examples given for Recommendation 5(2)(ii), where the names of historical figures, characters in literature or public figures are identical with the names of well-known breeders or owners of varieties.
+Examples: See the examples given for Recommendation 4(2)(ii), where the names of historical figures, characters in literature or public figures are identical with the names of well-known breeders or owners of varieties.
+Misleading geographical names forming part of a variety denomination may also be precluded under this paragraph.

-(2) Where a breeder uses the same verbal component in the denominations of his varieties, third parties cannot be prohibited from using that component.
+(2) Where a breeder uses the same verbal component in the denominations of his varieties, third parties may be prohibited from using that component if, under the circumstances of the individual case, such use is liable to mislead.

-Examples: A breeder might use the component "Kit" at the beginning of the denominations of all varieties filed by him, for instance "Kitchen," "Kittycat" or "Kitbag."
+Examples: A breeder might use the component "Kit" at the beginning of the denominations of varieties filed by him, for instance "Kitchen," "Kittycat" or "Kitbag."

-- (1) A designation under which earlier a variety of the same or a related botanical species has been officially registered or propagating material of such a variety has been marketed is not registrable, because it is liable to cause confusion and possibly also to mislead. - (2) Paragraph (1) is not to be applied where the variety registered earlier or already marketed is no longer cultivated and its denomination has not acquired any particular importance, except where special circumstances might nevertheless cause a risk of the public being misled.
+- (1) A designation identical or similar to a designation under which a variety of the same or a related botanical species has been made known or officially registered or under which material of that variety has been marketed is not suitable, because it is liable to cause confusion or to mislead. - (2) Paragraph (1) is not to be applied where the variety made known or registered earlier or already marketed is no longer cultivated and its denomination has not acquired any particular importance, except where special circumstances might nevertheless cause a risk of the public being misled.

-Examples: Since the variety already bearing the denomination "Bintje" is still cultivated, that designation is not registrable for any other potato variety.
-It would not even be registrable if Bintje were no longer cultivated, as the denomination has attained considerable importance.
-"Brown Marga" would be registrable if "Marga" had been the denomination of a variety cultivated in the past that had not attained any particular importance.
-This would not be true of "Resurrection of Marga," however, which might convey the impression that the variety was derived from "Marga."
+Examples: Since the variety already bearing the denomination "Bintje" is still cultivated, that designation would be precluded for any other potato variety.
+It would also be precluded if Bintje were no longer cultivated, as the denomination has attained considerable importance.
+"Brown Marga" would not be precluded under this paragraph if "Marga" had been the denomination of a variety cultivated in the past that had not attained any particular importance.

-Designations which are excluded by international conventions from use as trademarks or parts of trademarks are not registrable as variety denominations.
+Names and acronyms of organizations which are excluded by international conventions from use as trademarks or parts of trademarks are not suitable as variety denominations.